ashafer01/laurelin/docs/README.md

 -----

-A python-ldap-style interface for specifying a complex atomic modify operation is provided, but it is discussed later.
-The following methods are preferred:
+The following methods are preferred for modification, however raw [modify methods](#modify-operations) are provided.

 All accept the absolute DN of the object to modify, and an [attributes dictionary](#attributes-dictionaries).